dontcry2013/blog/source/_posts/drag-and-click.md

 ---
-title: drag and click
+title: Drag and Click
 date: 2020-09-04 20:31:46
 categories:
 tags:
 ---
-#
+# The Demo Webpage to Tell Drag and Click

+Sometimes it's not that intuitive to tell drag and click event, as both of them are detecting mousedown event.
+The following script handles this problem, and provide basic drag and click functions.
 <!--more-->

 ``` html